Freedom and Direct Democracy

 Freedom and Direct Democracy (Svoboda a přímá demokracie, SPD) is a far-right political party in the Czech Republic.
-It is led by Tomio Okamura and it holds 19 seats in the Chamber of Deputies.
-Its political positions can be described as nationalist and neo-fascist, espousing right-wing populism, expressing opposition to immigration, and being staunchly Eurosceptic, while in their political program they state their support for direct democracy.
+It is led by Tomio Okamura and holds 15 seats in the Chamber of Deputies.
+Its political positions are nationalist and neo-fascist, espousing right-wing populism, expressing opposition to immigration, and being staunchly Eurosceptic, while in its political program it states its support for direct democracy.

 At the end of 2022, the party had 10,682 members and was the fastest-growing party in the country in terms of members.

+In December 2025, Freedom and Direct Democracy formed a majority coalition government in the Czech Republic with ANO and Motorists for Themselves.